-- Given the risks identified above, the Venice Commission considers that the "personal approach" taken in the draft law, which defines and stigmatizes persons based on ambiguous criteria, poses a significant risk of human rights violations.
-According to the revised draft law designation and registration of the person as an oligarch doesn't automatically imply the violation of the law. - According to the Venice Commission, the revised draft law cannot remedy the unavoidable frictions with Council of Europe standards on human rights, democracy and the rule of law and therefore "systemic" approach should be pursued.
-According to the Venice Commission, the revised draft law should not be adopted. - The "Georgian Dream" claims that the opinions of the European Commission and the Venice Commission contradict each other.
-They declare that the Venice Commission favors a systemic approach, whereas the European Commission insists on a personal one.
-As the party leaders explain, the "Georgian Dream" endorsed the draft law in its second reading in order to fulfill the priority set by the EC.
-The "Georgian Dream" intended to adopt the draft law in the third reading as well, with the reservation that it would come into force in March 2024.
-The "Georgian Dream" presented the EC with an ultimatum, stating that if the Commission removes deoligarchisation from the list of priorities, the law will not be adopted.
-Irakli Kobakhidze clarified later that they would take into consideration the request of their European partners and would refrain from the adoption of the draft law until December, when the EC is expected to remove deoligarchisation from the list of priorities. - The representatives of European Union state, that Georgia should adhere to the recommendations of the Venice Commission, refrain from adopting the draft law, and use a systemic approach.
-This entails implementing systemic reforms in various areas, for example: undertaking a structural reform of judiciary, strengthening fight against corruption and money laundering, ensuring media pluralism and transparency in media ownership, enhancing regulations political party financing and electoral campaigns, reforming tax legislation, improving anti-monopoly legislation, and enhancing independence and effectiveness of key regulatory and supervisory bodies; - X NGOs and part of the opposition are against passing the Law on Deoligarchization, as they believe that, passing the law will not solve the problem of de-oligarchization and it will only be applied to the opposition supporters and critical media.
-Furthermore, according to the COSs and opposition, there is no need of the adoption of the law and this goal can be achieved by systemic approach and implementation of other priorities.
+X Given the risks identified above, the Venice Commission considers that the "personal approach" taken in the draft law, which defines and stigmatizes persons based on ambiguous criteria, poses a significant risk of human rights violations.
+According to the revised draft law, the designation and registration of the person as an oligarch doesn't automatically imply a violation of the law.

+× According to the Venice Commission, the revised draft law cannot remedy the unavoidable frictions with Council of Europe standards on human rights, democracy and the rule of law and therefore, a "systemic" approach should be pursued.
+According to the Venice Commission, the revised draft law should not be adopted.

+➤ The "Georgian Dream" claimed that the opinions of the European Commission and the Venice Commission contradict each other.
+They declare that the Venice Commission favours a systemic approach, whereas the European Commission insists on a personal one.
+As the party leaders explain, the "Georgian Dream" endorsed the draft law in its second reading in order to fulfil the priority set by the EC.
+The "Georgian Dream" also intended to adopt the draft law in the third reading, with the reservation that it would enter into force in March 2024.
+The "Georgian Dream" presented the EC with an ultimatum that it would not pass the law only if the Commission removed de-oligarchization from the list of priorities.
+Irakli Kobakhidze clarified later that they would consider the request of their European partners and would refrain from adopting the draft law until December, expecting the EC to remove de-oligarchization from the list of conditions.

+➤ CSOs and part of the opposition were against passing the Law on Deoligarchization, as they believed that passing the law would not solve the problem of de-oligarchization and would only be applied to the opposition supporters and critical media.
+Furthermore, according to the COSs and opposition, there is no need to adopt the law, and a systemic approach and implementation of other priorities can achieve this goal.

+!
+Venice Commission identified substantial deficiencies in the draft law.
+The Commission recommends applying a systemic approach instead of a personal approach as foreseen by the existing draft law;

+!
+It is necessary to solve the problem of de-oligarchization in a systematic way.

-FIGHT AGAINST ORGANIZED CRIME
+PRIORITY N6: FIGHT AGAINST ORGANIZED CRIME